 CAN DARK COLOURS WORK FOR TINY ROOMS?

 You bet.
-Yes, I know we just said pale colours are the answer, but other way to go is to lean into the cosiness of the space and embrace a full-on deep, dark shade.
+Yes, I know we just said pale colours are the answer, but other way to go is to lean into the cosiness of the space and embrace a full-on deep, dark shades like The Record Store or David Rose.
 This works really well when the room is pretty dimly lit, with small windows or something.
 Slap it on the skirting boards, walls, ceilings, the lot.
 That way it'll blur the lines between where the room starts and where it ends, making it seem a whole lot bigger than it actually is.
 Magic.

 Dramatic yet cosy, all-over black colour by @zephs_house on Insta